 The words had barely passed her lips before the little maid’s wish was done.
 Now she buried her face near his shoulder among the silver soft strands.
 Those slender arms around his neck would’ve been lovely if not for her fear, but his sealed around in unbreakable strength seemed to thicken her sobs.

 “Please don’t ever drop me, master!
 Please don’t give me back!”
 He turned his head and kissed her brow, his eyes shut so tightly they hurt.
-“Please don’t take your protection away and let them rape me again.”
-Her thighs clenched together in spasm’s remembrance, and Sephiroth saw that city in flames, a conflagration greater than the last to know a less righteous fury.
-“I don’t want to be raped.”
+“Please don’t take your protection away and let them use me again.”
+Her thighs clenched together in spasm’s remembrance, and Sephiroth saw that city in flames, a conflagration greater than the last to know a less righteous wrath.
+“I don’t want to be used.”
 The tears broke her voice.
 “I don’t want to be beaten.
 Please, master, don’t let them hurt me!
 It hurts.
 It hurts so very much!
 I don’t want to be hurt anymore!
 Please, master, keep me safe!
 Please don’t ever leave me…”

 “Aeris…” His low voice rolled through the doom that had stolen this flower’s rest.
 “Never entertain such thoughts, such horrors, or dark drenched dreams.
 I will never allow them to harm you again.
 They will not have fingers to grasp.
 I’ll remove every part that ever hurt you.
 Every single one I will hunt down like the monsters I killed this night.
-I will rip through their minds and tear out the truth, but leave their wits intact.
+I will rip through their minds and tear out the truth but leave their wits intact.
 They will know what they did.
 They will know why they suffer, and they will die unable to scream.”
 He laid his head against the Cetra’s and could not witness what such words would bring, but he owed her this truth if he could not give the other, and Aeris did not pull away.
 Little whimpers still scorched her throat, and Sephiroth took a long breath.
-“You are mine forever, and you will always be.
+“You are mine forever, and you always will be.
 My strength is ever your shield, and my sword is your protection.”
 He opened his eyes then for he deserved her revulsion for invoking the cause of her death, but Aeris had none in her trembling lips nor the tear washed pink of her face.
 The general shifted her higher and close.
 As she shook he was still as a stone.
 “I would never just drop you, Aeris,” he said.
 “I’m not that kind of monster.”